REBELS-IFU: Spatially Resolved Ionizing Photon Production Efficiencies of 12 Bright Galaxies in the Epoch of Reionization: Acknowledgements

 \section{Acknowledgements}

-This work was funded by ERC consolidator grant CPI-24-181.
+\textbf{We thank the referee for their constructive comments, which have helped us to improve the manuscript.} This work was funded by ERC consolidator grant CPI-24-181.
 MS acknowledges support from the European Research Commission Consolidator Grant 101088789 (SFEER), from the CIDEGENT/2021/059 grant by Generalitat Valenciana, and from project PID2023-149420NB-I00 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU.
 MA is supported by FONDECYT grant number 1252054, and gratefully acknowledges support from ANID Basal Project FB210003 and ANID MILENIO NCN2024\_112.
 RB acknowledges support from an STFC Ernest Rutherford Fellowship [grant number ST/T003596/1].
 P. Dayal warmly acknowledges support from an NSERC discovery grant (RGPIN-2025-06182).

+This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with programs GO 1626 and GO 2659.